SCHOLARSHIP RECIPIENTS FOR 2016-17 ACADEMIC YEAR

 EDUCATION FOUNDATION CELEBRATES 30 YEARS OF SCHOLARSHIPS

-This year marks the 30th anniversary of the first scholarship awarded under the Foundation’s authority.
+2015 marked the 30th anniversary of the first scholarship awarded under the Foundation’s authority.
 To celebrate, we will be highlighting past scholarship recipients in the Construction Newsletter.
 If you know a past recipient, please send us the contact information.

 Currently there are six students receiving the scholarship.